Try Lasagna Gardening for a Deliciously Simple Way to Start New Planting Beds

-When you want to create a planting bed, lasagna gardening (also called sheet composting) is an easy way to get started, no digging required.
-Like the beloved Italian pasta dish this time-tested technique is named for, it's all about adding layers in the right order.
+When you want to create a new planting bed, lasagna gardening (also called sheet composting) is an easy way to get started—no digging required.
+Like the beloved Italian pasta dish it's named after, this technique involves adding layers in the right order.
 It starts with newspaper or cardboard, which you top with brown and green yard and garden waste as it becomes available, such as grass clippings and shredded fall leaves.
 Microorganisms then turn all that into rich soil over time.
 Your lasagna garden will be ready for planting about 6 to 12 months after the last layer is added.

-While lasagna requires a fair amount of prep and subsequent clean-up to create, lasagna gardening is just the opposite.
-There is no prep required other than clearing the soon-to-be garden plot of rocks and debris.
+While making lasagna requires a fair amount of prep and clean up, lasagna gardening is just the opposite.
+There is no prep work required, other than clearing the soon-to-be garden plot of rocks and debris.
 You don't need to worry about tilling or turning the soil.
-(You are welcome to turn the soil with a spade to speed the composting process up by at least a couple of months but it is not necessary.)
-Fall is the best time to start a lasagna garden because you can harness freeze and thaw cycles over the winter to help break down the layers, but you can truly begin sheet composting anytime you have the materials on hand.
+(You are welcome to turn the soil with a spade to speed the composting process up by a couple of months but it is not necessary.)

 When choosing the location for your lasagna garden, consider the amount of sunlight that reaches the plot and what you would like to grow in the bed.
 Vegetables and herbs grow best in 8 hours of direct sunlight a day.
 Flowering plants also thrive in bright sunlight, at least 6 hours a day.

-Lasagna gardening is all about the layers.
-The base layer of a lasagna garden is newspaper or cardboard.
-Smother existing grass and deter weeds with a layer of 4 to 6 sheets of newspaper or a single layer of cardboard.
+Lasagna gardens are all about the layers.
+Newspaper or cardboard makes up the base to cover existing grass and deter weeds (4 to 6 sheets of newspaper or a single layer of cardboard).
 The newspaper or cardboard will prevent light from reaching the vegetation underneath, stopping its growth.
 Soak the paper layer thoroughly to jump-start decomposition and help it stay in place.

 Just like quality ingredients impact the finished flavor of your favorite dish, the best compost materials create the most nutrient-rich garden soil.
 Top the paper or cardboard base with a 2-inch layer of carbon-rich "brown" material such as chopped leaves, straw, sawdust, wood ash, wood chips, and pine needles.
 The smaller or more finely chopped the material is, the more quickly it will decompose.